 With the total redesign of the step bed in 1954, the six volt taillights were also changed.
 They became round four inch diameter units with one light bulb having two filaments of three and twenty one candle power.
 The lens retaining bezel was chrome plated on the more deluxe truck, painted black like the bucket on the standard models.
 The clear license lens was in the bottom of this bucket to illuminate the plate below.
 With the optional rear bumper on pickups, the license plate moved to the middle of the truck and the taillight did not have the lower lens window.
 As before, the right light was an option.

-Taillights on the panel truck, suburban, and canopy express (single unit bodies) had no similarity to those on the pickup and big trucks.
-On panel trucks a single to light was placed near the center of the left “barn door”.
-The lens retaining bezel was chrome with dimensions of three inch high by 4 1/2 inches wide.
-A decorative stainless two inch wide strip on top of the housing has the stamped letters GUIDE R17 T. A single socket in the housing holds a double filament bulb of three and 21 candle power.
+The 1947-55 taillights on the panel truck, suburban, and canopy express (single unit bodies) had no similarity to those on the pickup and big trucks.
+On panel trucks a single light was placed near the center of the left “barn door”.
+The lens retaining bezel was chrome with dimensions of 3 inch high by 4 1/2 inches wide.
+A decorative stainless two inch wide strip on top of the housing has the stamped letters GUIDE R17 T. A single socket in the housing holds a double filament bulb of 3 and 21 candle power.
 The license plate bracket is secured to the rear of the bucket and allows illumination of the tag below the light.
 During these Advance Design years, this panel truck lens and chrome bezel were also used on the rear fender of the Harley Davidson motorcycle.

-As the 1950′s progressed, there were increasing requests for directional signals.
-This soon became a GM dealer installed option to be placed on new or pre-owned vehicles.
+As the 1950’s progressed, there were increasing requests for a right tail light.
+This was a GM dealer installed option to be placed on new or pre-owned vehicles.
 On pickups it was easy!
 The option included a right side light and bracket closely matching the standard left assembly.

 Adding a turn single option today 1947-1955 single unit body created problems for GM designers.
 Neither the single factory taillight on the double door or the center unit on the tail gate were in a good position to be matched with a second live assembly.
 GM solved this by offering a turn signal kit containing two matched taillights.
 These were dealer installed beside the vehicle belt line near the doors and above the edge of the tailgate.
 These small bullet shaped lights were actually from a 1939 Chevrolet passenger car.
 It appears GM dusted off the ten year old car taillight tooling and kept expenses on this option to a minimum.
 The letters “DURAY” are stamped in the top of the painted housing.
 The chrome bezel retains a 2 5/8 inch diameter red glass lens.
 Due to a small water drain hole, there is a right and left on these turn signal lights.